-This course is designed for students who have completed the high school French Immersion Program, or who have completed 122, or who are placed into the course through the Placement Test.
+This course is designed for students who have completed the high school French Immersion Program, or who have completed 212, or who are placed into the course through the Placement Test.
 This course entails a detailed and accelerated study of all areas of French grammar, accompanied by analysis of short texts.

-Three hours a week plus one hour conversation class
+Three hours a week plus one hour lab